-You can find out more information from the ICO's website http://ico.org.uk/for the public/personal information and this is the organisation that you can complain to if you are unhappy with how I deal with you.
+You can find out more information from the ICO's website http://ico.org.uk/for_the_public/personal_information and this is the organisation that you can complain to if you are unhappy with how I deal with you.

 Future Processing

 I do not intend to process your personal information except for the reasons stated in this privacy notice.